aymenhafeez/aymenhafeez.github.io/_posts/2022-09-07-nvim-grammar-checking.md

 looking for.

 Getting it setup is relatively straightforward, as described by the documentation.
-The plug-in itself can be installed with whatever package manager you use, for example with packer.nvim,
+The plug-in itself can be installed with whatever plug-in manager you use, for example with packer.nvim,

 ```lua